Eating in Berlin for €10 (In One Day)

 Going out to eat in Berlin is fairly affordable for a European capital, and although you will, of course, have to spend a little extra to get a more diverse picture of what the city’s food scene has to offer, I think both locals and visitors can find many suitable budget eats in Berlin.

-Even so, I can honestly understand minor price increases, and definitely appreciate these eateries for still serving overall affordable and tasty food, even when I’m sure their expenses have also recently increased too.
+Even so, I can honestly understand minor price increases and appreciate these eateries for still serving overall affordable and tasty food, even when I’m sure their expenses have also recently increased.
 I recommend all of the places mentioned in this post, so please support them and other local businesses when you can. ♥️

 Until next time!